Rita-hagos/Project/README.md

 I keep track of the loqest prcie so for each price, you can calculate the profit sold that day - Runtime: 0(N)

 ##task 4
+##task 5
+The temperature ranged from 97 to 99 so we can use counting sort.
+And multiply it by 10 so, it doesn't get complicated with decimals and work only with full integers.

+##task 6
+Start counting when the number is the beginning of a sequence. so Runtime: 0(N)